GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Results Discussion

-We also showcase that this performance improvement not only comes at the global level but also at the user level by calculating the log-likelihood scores individually for each user.
+The performance improvement from user embeddings holds not only globally but also per user.
+We demonstrate this by calculating the improvement log-likelihood scores individually for each user.
 We conducted this experiment with a user-guided ($K$=100) and an unguided model by calculating the log-likelihood scores of individual testing ($\mathbb{X}^\text{test}_u = \mathbb{X}^\text{test} \cap \mathbb{X}_u$) and missing datasets ($\mathbb{X}^\text{missing}_u = \mathbb{X}^\text{missing} \cap \mathbb{X}_u$).
-Then, we subtracted the individual unguided scores from the guided ones and called the resulting differences ``log-likelihood gain per user".
-The resulting histograms for both sets are given in Fig. \ref{fig:likelihood_gain_histogram}.
-We can see that introducing user embeddings boosts the modelling of certain users significantly more than others.
-However, the negative values in the log-likelihood gain on the missing set imply that out-of-distribution generalization is not guaranteed with GUIDE-VAE.
+Then, we subtracted the individual unguided scores from the guided scores to calculate the log-likelihood gain per user.
+Histograms of these gains for both sets are given in Fig. \ref{fig:likelihood_gain_histogram}.
+We can see that introducing user embeddings significantly improves the modelling of some users more than others, but user-to-user generalisation is positive for all users in the test set.
+For comparison, the negative values in the log-likelihood gain on the missing set show that out-of-distribution generalisation is (expectedly) not guaranteed with GUIDE-VAE.